 below some links to films and photos of the antennas including the installation.

-VSWR of the Daimond BB6W wire antenna on Youtube
+Installation of the Ultrabeam dipole antenna on Youtube (old antenna situation!